gt-crnch-rg/fc-with-rg-vip/docs/new-vip-students/[New Students] Current and Suggested Projects.md

 ## Near-memory ##

-* **What's the goal?** This research aims to map novel architectures to the Emu Chick.
+* **What's the goal?** This research aims to map novel architectures to the Lucata Pathfinder.
 This platform is novel because it moves the computation to the data instead of moving the data through a traditional cache hierarchy.
 * **What current work is going on with this sub-team?**
     * In 2022, we are looking at evaluating the GraphBLAS API as a high-level method for implementing codes on the Lucata Pathfinder system.
 * **What are some previous projects for this sub-team?**